learn-something-new/software-defined-radio/README.md

 Examples:

-- ADSB: Amplifies the 1090 MHz frequency to improve ADSB reception
+- ADS-B: Amplifies the 1090 MHz frequency to improve ADS-B reception
 - Wideband: A general purpose LNA often in the 20MHz-4000MHz range
 - GEOS: Center frequency of 1688 MHz for NOAA